jdn7d/TravelPhotoRepo/README.md

-ADD image(s) to the repository one / bulk / enormous amount of images private or public (permissions) secure uploading and stored images
+ADD image(s) to the repository one / bulk / enormous amount of images private or public (permissions) secure uploading ad stored images
 DELETE image(s)
 one / bulk / selected / all images
 Prevent a user deleting images from another user (access control)